lam-2015/poli-run/README.md

 - add three indexes on `follower_id` and `followed_id` (by acting on the migration), one for each of them and one for ensuring that a user cannot follow another user more than one time
 - remove `follower_id` from the list of accessible attributes of the model
 - migrate the whole

+2) Build the User/Relationship association

+- a user has many relationships: update the User model
+- a relationship belongs to a follower and a followed user: update the Relationship model